gregr/ina/nscheme/lib/nscheme/README.md

     * expanders as procs, no need for wrapper?
       * similar for names?

+* small-step evaluation with transparent values
+  * for interleaving evaluation and compilation
+    * guarantees serializability of residual programs
+    * e.g., transformations such as inlining, staged compilation
+    * flexible syntactic extension
+      * parsers can safely produce code containing computed values
+        * the computed values will be serializable, amenable to analysis

 * when should convenient syntactic abstraction be reintroduced?
   * staging operatives (i.e., staged vau) that build transparent code?
     * transparency allows some local optimization/rewriting